segmentio/parquet-go/README.md

 columns they contain.

 Parquet files are also immutable; once written, there is not mechanism for _updating_ a file.
-If their contents need to be changed, files must be rewritten.
+If their contents need to be changed, rows must be read, modified, and written to a new file.

 Because applications evolve, the schema written to parquet files also tend to evolve over time.
 Those requirements creating challenges when applications need